 Skills & Experience Most Helpful: planning, detail orientation, problem solving, creativity.

 This Committee is most active in the Fall to plan for the Big Reveal and from early Spring through June for the Annual Meeting.
-Most meetings are virtual until we get closer to these events, at which point members meet in person and as frequently as needed.
+Most meetings are virtual until we get closer to these events, at which point members may meet in person prior to the events and as frequently as needed.
 Meetings are generally held every two weeks in the months prior to a major event.

 Intersection With Other Committees: The Events Committee works most closely with Membership, PR/Communications and Grants.